-“When two or more result from or are connected with the same act or result from offenses committed at the same time, they shall be counted as one conviction.
+“When two or more convictions result from or are connected with the same act or result from offenses committed at the same time, they shall be counted as one conviction.
 When two or three convictions result from the same indictment, information, or complaint, from the same plea of guilty, or from the same official proceeding, and result from related criminal acts that were committed within a three-month period but do not result from the same act or from offenses committed at the same time, they shall be counted as one conviction, provided that a court may decide as provided in division (C)(1)(a) of section 2953.32 of the Revised Code that it is not in the public interest for the two or three convictions to be counted as one conviction.”

-Although the meaning of the legislature has been interpreted differently by Ohio courts, you may be eligible to have multiple felony convictions expunged when they arise out of the same facts, or they Are part of a related series of events the language of O.R.C.
+Although the meaning of the legislature has been interpreted differently by Ohio courts, you may be eligible to have multiple felony convictions expunged when they arise out of the same facts, or they Are part of a related series of events in the language of O.R.C.
 2953.31.

 Further, under the new Expungement Law which became effective in September of 2012, a person can now have a felony conviction expunged as well as a separate misdemeanor conviction expunged.
-In other words, one can have a two expungements if one is a felony conviction and the other a misdemeanor conviction.
+In other words, one can have two expungements if one is a felony conviction and the other a misdemeanor conviction.

 The Court shall further notify the probation department in order that an investigation is conducted regarding the request for expungement.
 The probation department will conduct a background search of the person applying for expungement, including any and all past charges, whether convicted or dismissed.
-The probation department will provide a history of the case to the court, determine whether there are any outstanding orders not fulfilled, and determine if there any pending charges against the applicant for expungement.
+The probation department will provide a history of the case to the court, determine whether there are any outstanding orders not fulfilled, and determine if there are any pending charges against the applicant for expungement.

-Although expungement of felony convictions is an act of grace created by the State for eligible offenders, being convicted of a two or more separate unrelated felony convictions will preclude a person from having any record expunged and sealed.
+Although expungement of felony convictions is an act of grace created by the State for eligible offenders, being convicted of two or more separate unrelated felony convictions will preclude a person from having any record expunged and sealed.

-Although the first prong to be considered by a Court for expungement of a felony conviction is whether or not one is a Eligible Offender, you may still be excluded from an expungement under Ohio Revised Code Section 2953.36.
+Although the first prong to be considered by a Court for expungement of a felony conviction is whether or not one is a Eligible Offender, you may still be excluded from expungement under Ohio Revised Code Section 2953.36.
 O.R.C.
 Section 2953.36 precludes an individual who was subject to mandatory jail time from receiving a criminal expungement.
-This same statute also precludes individuals who were convicted of a crime of violence or a crime where the victim is under the age of 18, that is any degree felony or a first degree misdemeanor.
-Ohio Revised Code Section 2953.36 also states that an individual who was convicted of any first or second degree felony is not eligible for an expungement.
+This same statute also precludes individuals who were convicted of a crime of violence or a crime where the victim is under the age of 18, that is any degree felony or a first-degree misdemeanor.
+Ohio Revised Code Section 2953.36 also states that an individual who was convicted of any first or second-degree felony is not eligible for an expungement.
 Also precluded by O.R.C.
 Section 2953.36 are any of the following convictions: